Approximation of SPDE covariance operators by finite elements: A semigroup approach: Introduction

 Moreover, our approach extends the parabolic setting to any SPDE which has a mild solution in terms of a semigroup.
-This include s hyperbolic SPDEs, such as a stochastic equation for the vertical displacement $U(t,x)$ of a strand of DNA suspended in a liquid at time~$t$ and space $x \in \cD \subset \R^d$, $d = 1, 2, 3$ \cite{D09}.
+This includes hyperbolic SPDEs, such as a stochastic equation for the vertical displacement $U(t,x)$ of a strand of DNA suspended in a liquid at time~$t$ and space $x \in \cD \subset \R^d$, $d = 1, 2, 3$ from \cite{D09}.
 It is given by

-The first term on the right hand side models friction due to viscosity of the fluid, while the Wiener process term $W$ corresponds to random bombardment of the DNA string by the fluid's molecules.
+The first term on the right hand side models friction due to viscosity of the fluid, while the Wiener process term $W$ corresponds to random bombardment of the DNA strand by the fluid's molecules.
 Writing $X = [U,\dot{U}]^\top$, the equation can be put in the form of~\eqref{eq:introSPDE} by considering it on a product space, see~Section~\ref{sec:wave}.
 Figure~\ref{fig:path} shows realizations of the solutions to~\eqref{eq:advdiff-intro} and~\eqref{eq:wave-intro} for the domain $\cD = (0,1)$, see Examples~\ref{ex:heat} and~\ref{ex:wave}.

 Let us now outline the content of the paper.
 In Section~\ref{sec:covariance}, we formulate an operator-valued integral equation for the covariance of the mild solution $X$ to~\eqref{eq:introSPDE} in an abstract Hilbert space framework, and give assumptions that ensure that it has a unique solution.
 We confirm that $X$ is Gaussian and that the process $[0,T] \ni t \mapsto \Cov(X(t))$ is a solution to the integral equation.
-The mild It\^o formula \cite{DPJR19} is key for this.
+The mild It\^o formula in \cite{DPJR19} is key for this.
 We finish the section by giving an abstract error decomposition formula for approximations of this process.
 The error is, for $t \in [0,T]$, analyzed with respect to the norms $\norm{\cdot}{\cL_1(H)}$ and~$\norm{\cdot}{\cL_2(H)}$.
 Here $\cL_1(H)$ and $\cL_2(H)$ denote the spaces of trace class and Hilbert--Schmidt operators, respectively.
-The first norm is a natural choice since if $(Q_j)_{j=1}^\infty$ is a sequence of covariances of some Gaussian $H$-valued random variables $(X_j)_{j=1}^\infty$ with zero mean, then $Q_j \to \Cov(X(t))$ in $\cL_1(H)$ if and only if $X_j \to X(t)$ weakly, i.e., $\E[f(X_j)] \to \E[f(X(t))]$ for all continuous and bounded functionals $f$ on $H$ \cite{C83}.
+The first norm is a natural choice since if $(Q_j)_{j=1}^\infty$ is a sequence of covariances of some Gaussian $H$-valued random variables $(X_j)_{j=1}^\infty$ with zero mean, then $Q_j \to \Cov(X(t))$ in $\cL_1(H)$ if and only if $X_j \to X(t)$ weakly, i.e., $\E[f(X_j)] \to \E[f(X(t))]$ for all continuous and bounded functionals $f$ on $H$, see \cite{C83}.
 The norm of $\cL_2(H)$ is weaker.
 It has a natural meaning when $H = L^2(\cD)$: if $X(t) = X(t,\cdot)$ is $\cF \times \cB(\cD)$-measurable,

 and $\norm{\Cov(X(t))}{\cL_2(H)}^2 = \norm{\Cov(X(t,\cdot),X(t,\cdot))}{L^2(\cD \times \cD)}^2$.
 Therefore we may, formally at least, view convergence in $\cL_2(H)$ as convergence in $L^2(\cD \times \cD)$ of underlying covariance functions on $\cD$.
 Figure~\ref{fig:cov} shows the covariance functions for the solutions to~\eqref{eq:advdiff-intro} and~\eqref{eq:wave-intro} at $T=0.1$.